-Karnataka state in southern India is teeming with rich historical sites and monuments.
+Karnataka state in southern India is teeming with rich historical sites, monuments, and magnificent temples.
 There are several ancient temples some of which are thousands of years old.
+And these temples should definitely make to your list of places to visit in India.
 This year when we visited our Hometown Hubli in Karnataka we planned a trip to Badami Karnataka for the Badami cave temples and the Badami Banashankari temple which are amongst the oldest temples in India.
 The temples are located in Bagalkot district of Karnataka around 3 hours from Hubli which makes for an easy day trip.

 We started early in the morning after a hearty breakfast.
 There are several restaurants on the way which serves South Indian cuisine if you are planning to have your breakfast on the way.
 The scenic vistas all along the route to Badami was laden with lush groundnut fields and lofty coconut trees in the backdrop.